alfhyy/CineRator/README.md

 # 🎬 CineRator

 App built wiwth Java 21 and Swing, what does it do???
-Rating, review ur fav movies.
+Rating, review ur fav movies. rate 1-5 and share personal opinions, designed for simplicity, lightweight, and offline use.
+Using intuitive Swinng interface , user can browse movies view average ratings, and read community reviews.
 ---

 ## ✨ Features